 1) Slope Point – Closer to the South Pole than to the Equator

 This is the most southerly point on the South Island.
 Should you slip off the cliffs…well, that’s it for you.
 The winds are cold, violent and smash the cliffs.
 Windswept waves rip into the South Pacific Ocean.
 One gust and off to Antarctica you go.
 This was a “breezy” summer day.

 Matai Falls and a forest walk

 This is Curio Bay/Tomu Toka – (Maori translation – hardened wood) – one of three accessible fossil forests on the planet.
-At low tide, we walked through massive seaweed and on the remains of petrified tree logs, stumps and tree rings.
+At low tide, walk through massive seaweed and petrified tree logs, stumps and tree rings.
 The forests that covered this area were destroyed by massive sheet floods of volcanic debris, only to grow back and be covered again.